Our Mission

 Goal: To address these constraints, the ICRC will investigate the responsible development of LLMs specifically tailored to its mandate on international humanitarian law and in line with its protection work in favor of people affected by armed conflicts.
 Ethical and accountability considerations will be at the center of this project, with the development of tools to assess if developed models are safe to be used for humanitarian applications.

-Partners: This project will be executed by ICRC (DSA), and ETH Zurich.
+Partners: This project will be executed by ICRC, ETH Zurich, and EPFL.